Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

 * Security: NACL, security groups
 * Key pair configuration: public key , private key

+### Iaas, Saas, PaaS
+* Infrastructure as a Service
+  * EC2
+  * where infrastruture like:  virtual machines, storage, and networking is provided as a service but user users are responsible for the OS running in the vms.
+  * user responsible for managing and maintaining the software and applications
+* Software as a Service
+  * software applications over the internet, so software is provided as a service
+  * Microsoft 365
+  * Upgrades, maintenance, and security of software is handled by the provider
+* Platform as a Service
+???

 ## Module 2: STORAGE
 ### Overview
 * Storage Options